enketo/enketo/CONTRIBUTING.md

 Enketo's offline capabilities include:

-- **Open a loaded form**: Once a form is accessed via a URL, it is saved in the browser’s storage and can be opened without an internet connection.
+- **Open a loaded form**: Once a form is accessed via a URL, it is saved in the browser's storage and can be opened without an internet connection.

 - **Send a submission**: Submissions can be completed and stored locally even when the server is unavailable.
 They are automatically sent once the device regains connectivity.
-The number of queued submissions is displayed in the top left corner of Enketo’s interface.
+The number of queued submissions is displayed in the top left corner of Enketo's interface.

 - **Save a draft**: While completing a form, users may choose to save their progress as a draft if they don't have all the necessary information.
 Drafts are stored locally in the browser.